danmasta/lo/docs/docs/about.md

 Lo takes the opposite approach.
 Types are identified **nominally** (by the identity of their prototype and constructor) and resolved against a table of known types.
 This makes type checks both fast (a map lookup) and accurate (only a real `Set` can return the `Set` descriptor, never something that merely resembles one).

-### Capabilities without guessing
+### Structural capabilities

 Nominal identity alone can't answer questions like "can I iterate this object?", or "does this value support `for await...of`?".
 Those questions are genuinely about structure.
 Rather than fall back to duck-typing, Lo records those structural facts **once**, as flags on each type descriptor, derived from the prototype at registration time.
 You get the accuracy of nominal typing and the flexibility of structural queries, without paying the cost or the ambiguity of probing values at call time.

-### Lightweight and deterministic
+### Functional and predictable

-This library favors small, useful primitives with predictable behavior

-- **Zero dependencies**, native ESM, and tree-shakeable
+Lo favors small, composable functions with predictable behavior.
+The same input always resolves to the same type and takes the same code path, because dispatch is driven by nominal identity.

+- **Pure, composable primitives** - Utilities are small functions that compose cleanly, whether you're checking types, iterating collections, transforming strings, or parsing argv
+- **Deterministic dispatch** - Type resolution is a pure lookup on a value's identity, so a given value always resolves to the same descriptor and the same branch, on every run
-- **No side-effecty detection** - Type capabilities are declared or derived from prototypes, never discovered by invoking constructors or calling functions to "see what happens"
+- **No side-effecty detection** - Type capabilities are derived from prototypes, not discovered by invoking constructors or calling functions to "see what happens"
-- **Lean defaults, with opt-in depth** - The default core type set covers the common built-ins.
-Larger and/or environment-specific type sets are separate groups you can register as needed
+- **Lean defaults and opt-in depth** - The default core type descriptor set covers the common built-ins.
+Larger and runtime-specific type sets are separate groups you can register as needed

 ## Type system